Residential Buildings Research Staff

 B.S.
 Chemical Engineering with Honors, Montana State University

-Prior to joining NREL, Mike worked at various positions requiring extensive use of advanced statistical methods applied to customer and transactional data.
+Prior to joining NREL, Mike worked at various positions requiring extensive use of advanced statistical methods applied to many technical problems.
 He first learned and applied a variety of statistical methods to improving laboratory measurements and chemical processes during his 11 years working for The Dow Chemical Company.
+Over the years, he has gained extensive knowledge and experience applying statistical methods such as classification methods, regression methods, hypothesis testing, multivariate statistical analysis (MSA), statistical process control (SPC), and statistical design of experiments (DOE).

 Contact information: firstname.lastname@example.org, 303-275-3883